xiaofanger/ImageCropper/README.md

     }
 ```
 #### Sample Screen
-This component included a demo screen.Clone and run this project, you will see an "Sample" menu item in menu bar.
+This component included a demo screen.
+Clone and run this project, you will see an "Sample" menu item in menu bar.